tanhengyeow/ctf-journal/picoCTF17/Level 2/TW_GR_E1_ART/README.md

 Viewing the source code of the config file in `/server/config.js` tells us that the flag is arranged in order and the id is the value `64 + 100 = 164`. </br>

-I confirmed this by viewing at the `state` object in developer tools.
+I confirmed this by viewing at the `state` object in developer tools under public/js/client.js.

 ![](https://github.com/tanhengyeow/ctf-journal/tree/master/picoCTF17/Level%202/TW_GR_E1_ART/img/TW_GR_E1_ART.png)